modmore/AIKit/readme.md

 - Quickly navigate to specific resources, users, orders, etc
 - Answer basic questions

+## Installing from source

+- Clone the repository into a development site
+- Copy config.core.sample.php in the root of the project and make sure it points to your core directory
+- Run `composer install` in the `core/components/aikit/` directory
+- Run `composer install` in the project root directory
+- Run `composer bootstrap` or `php _bootstrap/index.php` in the project root directory
+- Add your OpenAI api key to the `aikit.openai_api_key` system setting, or configure for your other OpenAPI compatible LLM.

 ## AI Assistant

 The AI assistant lives in the manager, as an icon in the top-right of the manager.
 Clicking it will open a UI that slides out of the left side of the menu.
 From there users can access their own historic chats, start a new chat, and find a link to the configuration CMP.